Adiyar Shanmuga and Adiyar Adi Sakthi

 Guidance from the masters

 Besides the direct experiences of their Gurumata Pratyangira Devi, Swami and Amma have been blessed by many masters during their eventful spiritual journey.
 Some Masters have appeared in physical form and others in their astral form.
-In particular, Sri Mahavatar Babaji and Sri Ramana Maharshi have had a profound effect on them.
+In particular, Sri Ramana Maharshi, Sri Mahavatar Babaji and Sathguru Srimad Shanthananda Swamigal have had a profound effect on them.
 These masters present themselves as incarnations of Lord Muruga to Swami and Amma.
 The centerpieces of their current Tapasya, Self-inquiry and being quiet in silence, is directly influenced by Sri Ramana Maharshi.

 Students of the heart, Not Gurus

 Swami and Amma's daily life, practices, teachings, and writings reflect these beliefs, experiences, and knowledge.
 They have distilled and simplified the Sadhana of Mother Pratyangira for contemporary times, yet preserving the core essence and spiritual benefits.
 These simple techniques when practiced daily advances one’s soul towards Self-realization.